 I doubt any subscriber would do so.
 The portfolios are too concentrated in just a few stocks and industries.

 I think most readers are like my Dad and me.
 We choose some of the Utility Forecaster recommendations.
 And add them to our diversified portfolios.
-Our holdings include stocks from other industries and sectors.
+Our dividend stock investments include companies from other industries and sectors.